top of page

 2. Position your patch

-6. Optional: wrap foil around the plates to avoid getting glue on them
+5. Optional: wrap foil around the plates to protect them

 ✨ Our Favourite Patches Right Now